junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Harmful Algal Blooms and Hypoxia Research and Control Amendments Act of 2011”.
+This Act may be cited as the “Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2011”.

 ## § 2.
 Amendment of Harmful Algal Bloom and Hypoxia Research and Control Act of 1998